oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_zone_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Zone resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new zone in the specified compartment.
-If the `Content-Type` header for the request is `text/dns`, the `compartmentId` query parameter is required.
-Additionally, for `text/dns`, the `scope` and `viewId` query parameters are required to create a private zone.
+For global zones, if the `Content-Type` header for the request is `text/dns`, the `compartmentId` query parameter is required. `text/dns` for the `Content-Type` header is not supported for private zones.
+Query parameter scope with a value of `PRIVATE` is required when creating a private zone.
+Private zones must have a zone type of `PRIMARY`.
+Creating a private zone at or under `oraclevcn.com` within the default protected view of a VCN-dedicated resolver is not permitted.
 - This resource has the following action operations in the :ref:`oci_zone_actions <ansible_collections.oci_zone_actions_module>` module: change_compartment.